tomaszprasolek/AI_ImageGeneration/README.md

 # AI Image generation

-Simple WinForms app to generate image using Open AI Dall-E models.
+Simple WinForms app to generate images using Open AI Dall-E models.

 Under the hood the app use the OpenAI API to generate images.
 Endpoint: `POST https://api.openai.com/v1/images/generations`